chrisborrelli/price-scraper/app/README.md

   2. Download latest version of NW.js for your platform.

   [nwjs.io](https://nwjs.io) <br/>

   Note: Get the SDK version of the release for debugging capability.
+If running on GNU/Linux you may need to set the executable bit for `nwjs`.

   3. Run the app